Once Upon a Time in the Vest

 Saturday, September 28, 2024

 Several well known athletes were brought in to run some exhibition races.
 Among them was Wes Santee there to race a mile.
 Indeed it was special.
 When the gun went off several elephants got excited and bolted from their handlers.
 As Wes was rounding the last turn of the race he found the elephants blocking his path and had to run around them.
-He won the race in 4:25 obviously not going all out, or perhaps he stepped in something.
-After this elephantine performance Wes came back with an even more pedestrian 880 in 1:58.
+He won the race in a pedestrian 4:25 obviously not going all out, or perhaps he stepped in something.
+After this elephantine performance Wes came back in an equally slow 880 in 1:58.
 Sort like the old saying of 'all of a sudden there was a piano or an elephant on his back'.

 Another event that I recall where Track and Field was promoted on television in the 1950's